raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 environments where a session may be established according to the definition above.
 Standard DNS over TCP, and DNS over TLS {{?RFC7858}}
 are appropriate protocols.
-DNS over plain UDP is not appropriate since it fails on the bi-directional initiation and message order delivery requirements.
+DNS over plain UDP is not appropriate since it fails on both the bi-directional initiation requirement and the message order delivery requirement.

 Session Signaling messages relate only to the specific session in which they are being carried.
 Where a middle box (e.g. a DNS proxy,